Kawasaki Ninja ZX-14: History

 2008 saw a minor update.
 The launch of the 2012 ZX-14R saw a second-generation revision with the R designation.
-This included a displacement increase to produce more horsepower along with two variable power modes, Kawasaki traction control, and an ignition-management system that was lifted from the ZX-10R.
+This included a displacement increase to produce more horsepower, along with two variable power modes, Kawasaki traction control, and an ignition-management system that was lifted from the ZX-10R.
 It received cosmetic updates, incremental chassis upgrades, suspension revised internals and a slipper clutch added for the first time.
 The new engine had cylinder heads with polished ports and cams with more lift and longer duration.
 Pistons were lighter with added compression, cooled by a new oil jet system.
 Connecting rods and crankshaft were strengthened, as were the tensioner and cam chain, while the transmission got heat-treated surface gears.
 In an effort to make the motorcycle run cooler and be more durable, they added a second radiator fan.
 Larger head pipes and larger, less restrictive mufflers improved response.
 Motorcyclist recorded Rickey Gadson's quarter mile time of 9.64 seconds at 149.83 mph from a bone-stock bike, on a 50-degree morning, at an altitude of 2100 feet.
-Cycle World recorded a quarter-mile time of a record 9.47-seconds (corrected) at 152.83 mph, and also hit 60 mph in just 2.6 sec.
+Cycle World recorded a quarter-mile time of a record 9.47-seconds (corrected) at 152.83 mph, and also accelerated from 0-60 mph (97 km/h) in 2.6 seconds.